dleonsilva7226/CodeSyncer/README.md

 🧩 _Goal:_ Intelligent conflict resolution engine.

+- [X] Refactor Code so that it accepts both frontend and backend files
-- [ ] Compare two code versions and compute diff
+- [RN] Compare two code versions and compute diff
+- [ ] Refactor Code so that there's a sync and diff controller logic separate
 - [ ] Let AI suggest a merged version of both
 - [ ] Display merge suggestion in UI with accept/reject buttons
 - [ ] Store accepted merge to DB